Lugdunum3D/Lugdunum/doc/guidelines.md

 ## std::hash

-Do not define specializations of `std::hash`.
+Do not define specializations of `std::hash`, as writing hash functions is difficult and error-prone, even for experts.
+Due to the high risk of ending up with a broken hash function, it has been decided to forbid specializing `std::hash` for your types.

 ## C++14